What funding is currently available?

 Shared Spaces-Capital Build - New Funding Call Opens - 16 March 2018 to 18 June 2018

-The SEUPB is re-opening this call.
-The call will open on 16 March 2018 and close at 3pm on 18 June 2018.
+The SEUPB has re-opened this call.
+The call opened on 16 March 2018 and close at 3pm on 18 June 2018.
 Applications will not be received after this date.

 - Full details of the new shared spaces funding call, including expected results and outputs can be accessed here.